opendaylight/transportpce/docs/developer-guide.rst

 Current implementation of PCE allows finding the shortest path, minimizing either the hop count (default) or the propagation delay.
 Wavelength is assigned considering a fixed grid of 96 wavelengths.
-In Neon SR0, the PCE calculates the OSNR, on the base of incremental noise specifications provided in Open RAODM MSA.
+In Neon SR0, the PCE calculates the OSNR, on the base of incremental noise specifications provided in Open ROADM MSA.
 The support of unidirectional ports is also added.
 PCE handles the following constraints as hard constraints:

 -   **Node exclusion**